 What fees do you charge?

-During negotiation of the loan and before closing, borrowers are assessed a non-refundable application deposit of $1000.
-This fee is paid after all terms are agreed upon and the loan is approved.
-As part of the process, borrowers will also pay for an appraisal of the property, the price of which varies based on property and loan type.
-This fee is paid directly to a pre-selected appraisal firm.
+As part of the loan process, borrowers pay for an appraisal of the property, the price of which varies based on property and loan type.
+This fee is paid directly to a pre-approved appraisal firm.
 In addition to the closing points, there are also limited fees for underwriting, document preparation, and services.
-Borrowers should keep in mind that we require a Builder’s Risk insurance policy to be in effect during the life of the project.
+Borrowers should keep in mind that we require a Builder’s Risk insurance policy to be in effect during the life of the renovation project.
 The fees for this policy will vary.
-In addition, throughout the life of the project, NavCap assesses a $250 fee for each inspection/draw request for a single-family unit or a condo and up to $1000 per inspection/draw for multi-family properties.
+In addition, throughout the life of the project, NavCap assesses a $250 fee for each inspection/draw request for single-family units and up to $1000 per inspection/draw for multi-family properties.
 We recommend limiting draws to three or fewer per project to reduce the expense incurred.

 What happens after I submit the Proof of Funds and have the property under contract?